Geobert/caith/README.md

 Summed repeatition:
 with the `^+` operator, the roll will be repeated and all the totals summed.

+Sorted repeatition:
+with the `^#` operator, the roll will be repeated and sorted by total.

 OVA roll:
 positive: `ova(12)` or negative: `ova(-5)`